ZioTino/Our.Umbraco.XMLSitemap/README.md

 ![Step 3](assets/docs/xmlsitemapsettings-step3.png?raw=true)

 #### `XMLSitemapSettings` Additional informations
-Keep in mind that **every content item that don't have the `XmlSitemapSettings` composition in its document type will be automatically included in the sitemap with default setttings**.
+Keep in mind that **every content item that don't have the `XmlSitemapSettings` composition in its document type will be automatically included in the sitemap with default settings**.

 ### `XMLSitemap` Document type
 This document type is used to create the sitemap. **You can create more than one sitemap** based on your needs, specifying the root node from where the sitemap begins (usually the root node is a top-level node or a node that has at least one hostname set).